khellytaguinod/PH-provinces-heatmap/README.md

 ```

 3. Run `openode deploy` using command/terminal prompt.
-4. The prompt will ask you to log in.
+4. The first time you run the openode command, it will prompt you to authorize access.
 5. Log in with your openode credentials.
 6. Type a link address for the openode to use for the web app.
 7. Wait for the openode to deploy the web app and console log a “ success “ msg.